sergelogvinov/sergelogvinov.github.io/README.md

 ## Blockchain

-Our own testnets for bitcoin/ethereum/waves.
-It helps to make a integration tests in ci/cd piplelines.
+I set up our own testnets for Bitcoin, Ethereum, and Waves to facilitate integration testing within CI/CD pipelines.
-I launched a distributed cryptocurrency network in different countries (production env).
+I launched a distributed cryptocurrency network in production environments across multiple countries, leveraging Kubernetes and Helm for deployments.
-Based on kubernetes and helm deployments + prometheus exporters/grafana dashboards/alerts.
-It looks like infura does.
+This setup included Prometheus exporters, Grafana dashboards, and alerts, similar to Infura's infrastructure.

-Create a smart contract on ethereum network.
+Additionally, I developed and deployed a smart contract on the Ethereum network.

 Experience in production env:
 * ethereum